 One can perform various arithmetic operations on the data stored in the tables by using arithmetic operators.
 Arithmetic Operators are:

-Example 1: Let’s perform addition operation on the data items, items include either a single column or multiple columns.
+Example 1: Let’s perform an addition operation on the data items, items include either a single column or multiple columns.
 Let’s add 10 with column AGE:

 SELECT ROLL_NO, NAME, AGE, AGE + 10 AS "AGE + 10" FROM STUDENT;